KyleMit/CodingEverything/acronyms/dev-acronyms.md

 * [**Idempotency**](https://en.wikipedia.org/wiki/Idempotence) - operation can be applied multiple times without changing the result (typically read operation)
 * [**Daemon**](https://en.wikipedia.org/wiki/Daemon_(computing) - a computer program that runs as a background process, rather than being under the direct control of an interactive user.
 * [**glob**](https://en.wikipedia.org/wiki/Glob_(programming)) - patterns specify sets of filenames with wildcard characters (short for "global")
+* [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) - a quantitative measure of the number of linearly independent paths through a program's source code

 ## Terms